jfinkels/flask-restless/docs/requestformat.rst

         "computers": [ {"id": 1, "manufacturer": "Dell", "model": "Inspiron"} ]
       }

-   To add a new object to a one-to-many relationship, a request must take the following form.
+   To add a list of new objects to a one-to-many relationship, a request must take the following form.

    **Sample request**: